-Governance Area Governance Control Issue Action Required Responsible Officer

-IT - Disaster The Council's IT Disaster Recovery / Having completed the upgrading Director of Finance

-Recovery /Business Business Continuity system remains a of the core environment in April

-Continuity strategic risk to the Council, due to the 2017, the primary risk around the

-pivotal nature of the service to the TWC Data Centre has been

-Council's operations. mitigated.

-Having completed the move to our

-new Data Centre in Slough, the

-geographical risks have been replaced

-with contractor failure, network linkage

-and a new physical location.

-The Council's user estate is now

-operated in a hybrid mode, with some

-users on the core environment, while

-other work with cloud services.
-Loss of

-access to the cloud services is now a

-new strategic risk, along with the

-hacking of our cloud tenancy.
+Governance Area Governance Control Issue Action Required Responsible Officer IT - Disaster Recovery and Business Continuity The Royal Borough's IT Disaster Recovery / Business Continuity system remains a strategic risk to the Royal Borough, due to the pivotal nature of the service to the Royal Borough's operations.
+Having completed the move to our new Data Centre in Slough, the geographical risks have been replaced with contractor failure, network linkage and a new physical location.
+The Royal Borough's user estate is now operated in a hybrid mode, with some users on the core environment, while other work with cloud services.
+Loss of access to the cloud services is now a new strategic risk, along with the hacking of our cloud tenancy. enabling a distributed workforce.
+Director of Finance Key remaining risks are: Staff reductions at the Slough data centre.
+Data backup solution does not meet today's standards.
+Telephony system is both old and based on-premise.
+There are active projects to address each of these risks over the course of 2022.

-Governance Area Governance Control Issue Action Required Responsible Officer No Recourse to Public Funds (NRPF) No Recourse to Public is an immigration contrestricting access to produce including many mains such as Income Suppose Benefit.
-Families and have a right to financial (accommodation and from social services to destitution or because health needs.
-In these cases, the Rochas a duty to support accommodation and costs of residents with these cases are ofter assess and unpredictate much they cost or holdst.
-The Royal Borout funding to support the represents a significant pressure.
-There are also increase and legal challenges.
-A expands there is a significant pressure is a significant pressure.
-The issue remains as governance control is forward and the positive regular review. manage the council's response to people who present as requiring support, despite the fact that they have no access to public funds.
-The numbers of families supported is falling slowly, through robust gatekeeping are supported families being processed by the Home Office and determined to now have access to public funds.
-Applications to the Council remain high.
-The outturn position for Nil Recourse was £2.8m net expenditure and a variance of £1.8m overspend, this is a decrease of (£381k) from 2019/20.
-The team also manages the Sanctuary Project, which is the resettle families from UNHCR camps in the Middle East.
-This project work in partnership with a range of voluntary organisation, including the Adult Services o d e to
+Governance Area Governance Control Issue Action Required Responsible Officer No Recourse to Public Funds (NRPF) No Recourse to Public Funds (NRPF) is an immigration condition restricting access to public funds, including many mainstream benefits such as Income Support and Housing Benefit.
+Families and individuals may have a right to financial support (accommodation and subsistence) from social services to avoid destitution or because of complex health needs.
+In these cases, the Royal Borough has a duty to support the accommodation and subsistence costs of residents with NRPF.
+These cases are often complex to assess and unpredictable as to how much they cost or how long they last.
+The Royal Borough receives no funding to support this work represents a significant budget pressure.
+There are also increasing legal costs and legal challenges.
+As Case Law expands there is a significant risk that the Royal Borough's duties and responsibilities also expand.
+The issue remains as a significant governance control issue going forward and the position is under regular review.
+Additionally there have been recent changes to the responsibilities required of LAs relating to single rough sleepers and asylum seekers as a result of Covid 19 legislation, which have added to the costs and workload for the NRPFT.
+The NRPF Team continues to manage the Royal Borough's response to people who present as requiring support, despite the fact that they have no access to public funds.
+The numbers of families supported has increased slightly on the previous year, despite robust gatekeeping and supported families being processed by the Home Office and determined to now have access to public funds.
+Applications to the Royal Borough remain high.
+The outturn position for Nil Recourse was £2.8m net expenditure and a variance of £2.5m overspend, this is an increase of £700k from 2020/2021.
+The increase spending in costs is attributable to a higher level overall of assessed need, higher numbers of family members, and increases to rent and subsistence costs.
+The team also manages the Sanctuary Project, which is the resettlement of 20 families under a Government scheme to resettle families from UNHCR camps in the Middle East.
+This project work is in partnership with a range of voluntary organisation, including the Greenwich Islamic Centre, (GIC).
+The contract and details with the GIC have been revised and agreed.
+RBG have also committed to resettling a number of families from Afghanistan under a separate Government scheme.
+A procurement process is currently underway to commission a provider for this service.
+Director of Health and Adult Services